Explore personal identity, unite communities, and spark cultural change through printmaking.

 Our program teaches you to expand upon the rich traditions of intaglio, lithography, relief, screenprinting, photo, and digital printmaking and book arts.
 You’ll explore the medium’s potential as a platform for both creative expression and cultural change.
 With the San Francisco Bay Area as your backdrop, you’ll draw inspiration from museums, galleries, and alternative art spaces, world-renowned publishers and studios, and socially engaged nonprofits.
 Our position within a top art and design college gives you daily access to a creative, collaborative culture, challenging you to push beyond your notions of what art can accomplish in the world.

 In our state-of-the-art facilities, you’ll learn a full range of printmaking techniques, including digital and photo printing, intaglio, lithography, monotype, papermaking, relief, screenprinting, book arts, letterpress, and papermaking.
 We encourage you to experiment whenever possible and collaborate with your peers in fine arts.
-By incorporating other media into your projects, you’ll discover that print can do things like leap from walls and transform rooms into hypnotic installations.
+By incorporating glass, illustration, textiles, and other media into your projects, you’ll discover that print can do things like leap from walls and transform rooms into hypnotic installations.

 The Yozo Hamaguchi Printmaking Scholarship awards, made possible by a generous endowment fund, are open to all undergraduate and graduate students who have studied printmaking at CCA.
 Each year, the college celebrates the multiple awardees’ accomplishments during an annual awards exhibition.